Notes from the team

 How to write a PRD that ships instead of stalls

-How to write a PRD: the seven-section shape, PRD vs spec vs design doc, who owns it through review, how short is short enough, and where the doc lives between sprints.
+How to write a PRD: the seven-section shape, PRD vs spec vs design doc, who owns it, how short is short enough, and where the doc lives between sprints.

 how to write a PRD · prd vs spec · prd structure